nischalshrestha/Unravel/README.md

 In the extension, I have added some enhancements (like data shape summary for every verb and rephrasing summaries) and is specially designed to work with `Unravel` so that I can access the messages in a convenient cache.
 All verbs supported by `tidylog` besides `join`s will work and some more I added like `arrange`, `rowwise`.

+## Performance limitations

+Unravel currently starts to lag when handling dataframes that are larger than 100K rows.
+In the future, I will find ways to optimize the app so it can startup and respond faster for larger datasets.
+However, at this time try using Unravel for smaller datasets or work on subsets since the tool is more geared towards learning the tidyverse rather than a super scalable tool that is used in 'production' systems.

 # Related tools

 There are several other similar tools that provide inspection and/or summary of tidyverse code operations and intermediates, which you may find useful as well: